Loading and storing data

 Loading from a local source

 To load data from a local data source, use the parse() method.
-As a parameter you need to pass an array of predefined data objects:
+As parameters, you need to pass a predefined data set and, optionally, the DataDriver or type of data ("json" (default), "csv", "xml"):

 Related sample: Diagram.
 Default mode.
 Wide flowchart